OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/table/table.md

 ## Step 2: Create the Backend

-The backend will use the same FastAPIsetup and structure as described in the [Custom Backend](/content/terminal/custom-backend/custom-backend.md) page.
+The backend will use the same FastAPI setup and structure as described in the [Custom Backend](/content/terminal/custom-backend/custom-backend.md#create-your-own-backend) page.

 ### Edit the Main Application File

 Edit the `main.py` file and add the following code.
-This code sets up a FastAPI application with an endpoint to serve the widget configuration and data for a table:
+This code sets up an endpoint to serve the widget configuration, in this case we are using the api.llama.fi/v2/chains endpoint to fetch the data for the table :

 ```python
 ...